afshinamighi/Courses/DataAnonymization/exercises.md

 1. ARX: Download and install ARX [Check here: https://arx.deidentifier.org/](https://arx.deidentifier.org/)
 2. Taxonomies as CSVs: Prepare your taxonomy trees (for example **Age** and **ZipCode** from **Table 2**) in CSV formats.
-3. ARX: Watch provided tutorial video to explore basic steps of ARX and try to anonymize our data sets: 4-anonymity and 2-diversity.
+3. ARX: Follow live demo or [tutorial video](https://www.youtube.com/watch?v=N8I-sxmMfqQ&t=568s) to explore basic steps of ARX.
+4. Apply anonymization steps on our data sets: 4-anonymity and 2-diversity.

 <!--
 4. ARXaaS: Using ARXaaS [Check here](http://145.24.222.216:3000/) and try to anonymize our data set: 4-anonymity and 2-diversity.